mickle-ak/mockobor/README.md

         ...
         // somewhere in tests send notification to listeners in object under test

-        // to listener registered with selector ("q1" "q2):
+        // send to listener registered with selector ("q1" "q2):
         notifier.notiferFor(listner1.class,selector("q1","q2")).listener_method();

-        // to listener registered with selector "q3": notifier.notiferFor("q3",listner2.class).listener_method();
+        // send to listener registered with selector "q3": notifier.notiferFor("q3",listner2.class).listener_method();
         notifier.notifierFor(listener2.class,selector("q3")).listener_method(); // the same as above

-        // to listener registered with empty selector: notifier.notiferFor(listner3.class).listener_method();
+        // sen to listener registered with empty selector: notifier.notiferFor(listner3.class).listener_method();
         notifier.notifierFor(listener3.class,selector()).listener_method();  // the same as above

-        // to listeners registered with one of the specified selectors (in this case - to all three listeners): notifier.notiferFor(listner1.class,selector("q1","q2"),selector("q3"),selector()).listener_method();
+        // send to listeners registered with one of the specified selectors (in this case - to all three listeners): notifier.notiferFor(listner1.class,selector("q1","q2"),selector("q3"),selector()).listener_method();
         ...
 ```